Helen Gordon Child Development Center

-For more than 40 years, Helen Gordon Child Development Center has been providing quality pre-school education for the children of Portland State University’s students, faculty and staff, as well as families in the greater Portland community.
-Located in a historic building on the corner of Southwest 12th Avenue and Market Street, Helen Gordon Center has gained a reputation for its innovative programs, excellent teachers, and creative learning environment.
-The Center enrolls over 200 children aged 4 months to 6 years, including a full-day kindergarten program.
+For more than 40 years, Helen Gordon Child Development Center has been providing quality preschool education for the children of Portland State University’s students, faculty and staff, as well as families in the greater Portland community.
+Located in a historic building on the corner of southwest 12th Avenue and Market Street, Helen Gordon Center has gained a reputation for its innovative programs, excellent teachers, and creative learning environment.
+The Center enrolls over 200 children aged 4 months to 5 years.
 With strong links to PSU’s Graduate School of Education, HGCDC is a vibrant learning community for current and future educators, impacting countless schools and programs throughout the region.
 The Center is accredited by the National Association for the Education of Young Children.

 Helen Gordon Center’s role within the University is two-fold: